 Indeed, to one who is not familiar with this questioning style, Rami bar Hama’s initial questions appear foolish.
 And in fact, the Stam has this very reaction in the next example, from B. Bava Batra 116a-b.

+Sugya 3: B. Bava Batra 116a-b – The Stam Misunderstands the Self-Evident Question

 The mishnah in M. Bava Batra 8:2 states: